freedomofpress/encryption-works/encryption_works.md

 When you start using OTR, your chat client generates an encryption key and stores it in a file on your hard drive.
 If your computer or smartphone gets lost, stolen, or infected with malware, you should assume your key has been compromised -- an attacker could impersonate you.
 If this happens, you should generate a new key and reverify yourself with your chat clients.

-When you start a new OTR session, your OTR software and your friend's OTR software send a series of messages back and forth to agree upon a new session key.
-This temporary encryption key, which is only known by your IM clients and is never sent over the Internet, is then used to encrypt and decrypt messages.
-When the session is finished both clients forget the key.
+When you start a new OTR session, your OTR software and your friend's OTR software agree upon a session key.
+This temporary encryption key is used to encrypt and decrypt messages on a running basis during the conversation.
 If you start chatting with the same person later, your clients generate a brand new session key.

 In this way, even if an eavesdropper is logging all of your encrypted OTR conversations -- which NSA believes it is legally [allowed to do](http://www.forbes.com/sites/andygreenberg/2013/06/20/leaked-nsa-doc-says-it-can-collect-and-keep-your-encrypted-data-as-long-as-it-takes-to-crack-it/) in many cases, even if you're a US citizen and they don't have a warrant or probable cause -- and later they compromise your OTR key, they cannot use it to go back and decrypt your old conversations.